Nachhaltiges Wirtschaften im Mittelstand

 CSRD tip 4: Understanding the double materiality methodology

 The basis of the CSRD report is the dual materiality analysis.
 The materiality analysis has been around for some time, but the principle of dual materiality to identify sustainability issues relevant to reporting has only become mandatory with the CSRD.
 The ESRS prescribe a specific process for this, which must be documented.
 It is important to critically question: What is our knowledge and capacity for materiality analysis?
 Can we do this internally or do we need external help?
 Our experience shows: Bringing in external consultants is definitely helpful – if only to be able to draw on their experience when evaluating and selecting topics.
-No matter what you decide: We have outlined the process for the analysis here.
+Details on analyzing double materiality can be found in our 7-step guide.
 You can also get a good overview of the method in EFRAG’s Implementation Guideline and in the DNK’s supporting documents.

 Webinar: How to master the double materiality analysis